toonnix-github/DanHarem/userstory.md

 battle and updates the display immediately.
 Unit tests verify that monsters are spawned with these properties, the UI reflects them, damage calculations respect resistances and changes apply correctly.

+### User Story 21b Notes
+Each monster now displays a small icon representing its elemental attribute.
+Icons are generated as Base64 PNG data URLs embedded directly in the code and shown next to the monster sprite in combat. `updateMonsterInfo` updates the icon source and tooltip text so it changes whenever a monster's element is modified through the new `setMonsterElement` helper.
+Tests ensure the icon image and title update correctly.